AckerlyXu/heima/articles/storage/storage-import-export-tool-preparing-hard-drives-import-v1.md

 ### Parameters for the First Copy Session for a Hard Drive
  Each time you run the Azure Import/Export tool to copy files to the hard drive, the tool creates a copy session.
 Each copy session copies a single directory or a single file to a hard drive.
 The state of the copy session is written to the journal file.
 If a copy session is interrupted (for example, due to a system power loss), it can be resumed by running the tool again and specifying the journal file on the command line.

+> [!WARNING]
-> [AZURE.WARNING] If you specify the **/format** parameter for the first copy session, the drive will be formatted and all data on the drive will be erased.
+> If you specify the **/format** parameter for the first copy session, the drive will be formatted and all data on the drive will be erased.
 It's recommended that you use blank drives only for your copy session.

  The command used for the first copy session for each drive requires different parameters than the commands for subsequent copy sessions.
 The following table lists the additional parameters that are available for the first copy session: